Terms and Conditions

 Accreditations - if applicable, accreditation with lenders is at the discretion of the individual institutions.

-Credit Transfer – trainees may be eligible for Credit Transfer if prior study has been undertaken in a unit or units of study.
-Credit Transfer is available automatically to those who have documented evidence of achievement in the equivalent courses/units.
+Credit Transfer - trainees may be eligible for Credit Transfer if prior study has been undertaken in a unit or units of study.
+Credit Transfer is available automatically to those who have documented evidence of achievement in equivalent units.
 Credit Transfer means the trainee may not need to undertake the same unit if that unit has been successfully completed previously.

 Combining Credit Transfer (CT) with RPL and study - trainees who enrol in a course or multiple units utilising a mixture of Credit Transfer, RPL and study must determine which of these options relates to each unit at the time of enrolment.
 If a student commences to study any gap units having had their enrolment determined that gap study is required, then the student must remain with this study method of achieving this unit.
 Students cannot transfer from study to RPL unless this is the intention indicated upon first enrolment.
 If a student does wish to transfer from study to RPL then the normal RPL fee and application form will apply for this mode transfer.

 Language, Literacy, Numeracy (LLN), Disability and Support - a trainee may be checked for having the appropriate minimum level of LLN to identify if any referral assistance is required.
 Assistance can be provided at other RTOs or with external tutors who offer services at additional costs.
 Usually the facilitator can allocate someone to assist based on the student's specific needs.
 The facilitator will notify if specific assistance is required.
 In the case of a trainee having a specific disability we would respectfully request that you advise NFI prior to commencement or workshop attendance so that it can be confirmed that the venue, materials, facility or amenity can cater to the specific needs.
 This advice can be given by a note on the enrolment form, telephone or email and confidentiality is ensured.